The convergence rate of the equilibrium measure for the hybrid LQG Mean Field Game: Abstract

 \section{Abstract}

-The convergence rate of equilibrium measures of $N$-player Games with Brownian common noise to its asymptotic Mean Field Game system is known as $O(N^{-1/9})$ with respect to 1-Wasserstein distance, obtained by the monograph \cite[Cardaliaguet, Delarue, Lasry, Lions (2019)]{CDLL19}.
 In this work, we study the convergence rate of the $N$-player LQG game with a Markov chain common noise towards its asymptotic Mean Field Game.
-The approach relies on an explicit coupling of the optimal trajectory of the $N$-player game driven by $N$ dimensional Brownian motion and Mean Field Game counterpart driven by one-dimensional Brownian motion.
-As a result, the convergence rate is $O(N^{-1/2})$ with respect to 2-Wasserstein distance.
+By postulating a Markovian structure via two auxiliary processes for the first and second moments of the Mean Field Game equilibrium and applying the fixed point condition in Mean Field Game, we first provide the characterization of the equilibrium measure in Mean Field Game with a finite-dimensional Riccati system of ODEs.
+Additionally, with an explicit coupling of the optimal trajectory of the $N$-player game driven by $N$ dimensional Brownian motion and Mean Field Game counterpart driven by one-dimensional Brownian motion, we obtain the convergence rate $O(N^{-1/2})$ with respect to 2-Wasserstein distance.

 {\bf Keywords. } Convergence rate, Mean Field Games, Common noise

 {\bf AMS subject classifications.} 91A16, 93E20